Vázquez helps Bosox end skid, top Mets 6-5 after deGrom exit - WHIZ News

 “I actually feel like it’s coming out with less effort than in years past.
 I’m not falling off,” deGrom said.

-New York went 3 for 14 with runners in scoring position and stranded 11.
+Brandon Nimmo hit his first homer this season for New York, which went 3 for 14 with runners in scoring position and stranded 11.
 The Mets are 1-1 in deGrom’s starts this year after going 14-18 last season.

 “It’s frustrating,” Pete Alonso said after his first four-hit big league game.
 “Usually when Jake is on the mound, we’re getting somebody’s best.
 So it’s basically a clash of the clash of the titans out there.”